Asbestos detections at the border

 Data around previous unlawful imports are used to protect Australia from possible future unlawful imports.
 If an organisation has had previous unlawful imports their shipments will be under greater scrutiny.

-From 2020, the ABF has provided ASSEA with data regarding detections of asbestos at the border.
+Since 2020, the Australian Border Force (ABF) has provided ASSEA with data regarding detections of asbestos at the border.

-The ABF enforces asbestos import/export prohibition by carrying out targeted inspections in line with Commonwealth legislation.
-This is crucial to protecting the Australian public and consumers.
+The ABF enforces the asbestos import/export prohibitions by carrying out targeted inspections in line with Commonwealth legislation.
+This is crucial to protecting the Australian public and industry.

 The following categories of goods have been detected at the border containing asbestos: